marked42/learning-notes/javascript/javascript.md

 ### Events-in-events are synchronous

+TODO:

+1. add listener during dispatch
+1. multiple identical listener
+1. `this` in listener

 Usually events are processed asynchronously.
-If during the process of one event, other events are triggered by users, browsers will first finish handling current event and the keep handling newly triggered events in a sequential order.
+If during the process of one event, other events are triggered by users, browsers will first finish handling current event and then keep handling newly triggered events in a sequential order.

-However, if other event is dispatched inside an event handler, broswer will first handles newly triggered event, then resume execution of current event handler.
+However, if other event is dispatched inside an event handler, browser will first handles newly triggered event, then resume execution of current event handler.

 ```html
 <button id="menu">Menu (click me)</button>